 The solution has impacts in the following entities and interfaces:

-- UE: policy provisioning for SL positioning and performing SL positioning with security update.
+- UE: policy provisioning for SL positioning and performing SL positioning with security update, and handling deferred location request with new triggering conditions.

-- AMF: managing list of located UE for SL positioning of UE out of coverage and composing security container to target UE out of coverage.
+- AMF: handling deferred location request with new triggering conditions, managing list of located UE for SL positioning of UE out of coverage and composing security container to target UE out of coverage.

-- LMF: location determination with SL positioning.
+- LMF: handling deferred location request with new triggering condition, location determination with SL positioning.

 6.32 Solution #32: Involving Multiple Reference UEs for Sidelink positioning